blundell/GitHubReaper/README.md

 It will save them back to an /output/ folder for you to view.

-**warning** At the moment if you run it twice on the same day on two repo's you may lose the 1st repo's files
+**warning** At the moment if you run it twice on the same day on two repo's you may lose the 1st repo's pulled image files

 How to use